Explicit formulas for the Riesz energy of the $N$th roots of unity: Introduction

-It can be shown (see \cite{BrHaSa2009}) that the $N$th roots of unity (or any rotation thereof) maximize (if $-2<s<0$) and minimize (if $s>0$) the above energy functional over all $N$-point configuration on the unit circle.
-We remark that for $s<-2$ an optimal configuration on the unit circle consists of half of the points at one of two opposite locations.
+We remark that for $s<-2$ optimal configurations on the unit circle with $2K$ points consist of $K$ points at each end of a diameter of $\mathbb{S}$.
 (This follows from results of G. Bj{\"o}rck~\cite{Bj1956}.)